 Introduction to Hagerstown, Maryland

 Hagerstown is situated next to the Potomac River near the edge of the Appalachian Mountains in Washington County.
 It's the industrial and commercial center for the region.
 The city is known as the "Hub City" due to the substantial number of railroads as well as roads that serve the city.
-Based on the census from 2006 the city is one of the fastest growing in the country.
 Visitors will notice a big city type of nightlife.
 The Western Maryland Blues Fest is a significant event for the city, attracting thousands of people annually.

 The town was established in 1762 by Jonathan Hager, a volunteer Captain of Scouts in the French and Indian War.
 Due to being strategically located on the border area of the North and the South during the Civil War, it was a primary staging location and supply base.
 Doctors and citizens of the town provided health care for Confederate and Union soldiers at a variety of locations in the city during the war.
 Smallpox was a major problem due to soldiers returning from the war and spreading the disease.
 Beginning in 1931 and until 1984 Fairchild Aircraft was the major employer.
 The city was known as the "Home of the Flying Box Car" due to the significance of the company for the town as well as the nation.